 This simple roast chicken recipe, as the name implies, is ridiculously easy and turns out a superlative bird with shatteringly crisp skin and surprisingly juicy meat.
 No surprise that it's the same technique that Thomas Keller uses.

 This simple roast chicken recipe, based on the technique used by chef Thomas Keller, is perfection.
 As its name implies, it couldn’t be easier.
 Just shove it in the oven and forget about it.
 No brining.
 No basting.
 No flipping an unwieldy hot bird midway through cooking.
 No fussing of any sort.
 The high heat of the oven results in tender, juicy, flavorful chicken with insanely crisp skin time after time after time.
 And if you’ve never roasted grapes before, here’s the chance to change that.
 The little orbs of sweetness quickly turn into blobs of jamminess that contrast oh so spectacularly with the roast hen.
-This recipe has been updated.
 Originally published October 26, 2016.–Renee Schettler Rossi

 Simple Roast Chicken Recipe Recipe